 In Australia, we have very few guaranteed income products.
 Annuities are the main type available, apart from defined benefit pensions available from some larger corporate super funds and older public sector funds.

 The federal government has introduced laws to encourage more flexible retirement products that tackle longevity risk.
-Taking effect from 1 July 2017, the government has extended the tax exemption on earnings in retirement phase (currently applicable to superannuation pensions) to other retirement products such as deferred lifetime annuities, and in-house annuity products that super funds, or other financial organisations may want to offer.
+Taking effect since 1 July 2017, the government has extended the tax exemption on earnings in retirement phase (currently applicable to superannuation pensions) to other retirement products such as deferred lifetime annuities, and in-house annuity products that super funds, or other financial organisations may want to offer.
 At the time of writing, no new products have been launched yet as a result of these new laws.

 The GFC, and the financial carnage that followed, devastated the value of many Australian retirement portfolios.
 For some retirees and prospective retirees, the risk of another sharemarket crash has redirected attention to the possibility of a guaranteed income in retirement, taking the form of an annuity.